Minister for Small Business (Australia)

+the swearing-in ceremony on 13 May 2025 as a result of Anthony Albanese's Labor government being re-elected at the 2025 Australian federal election.

-In the Government of Australia, the Minister administers their portfolio through the Department of the Treasury.
+In the Government of Australia, the minister administers their portfolio through the Department of the Treasury.

-List of Minister for Small Business
+List of ministers

 The following individuals have been appointed as Minister for Small Business, or any precedent titles: